lm3nitro/Projects/Proxy/Squid Proxy/Squid SSL Bump.md

 ### Summary:

-This exercise provided me wtih hands-on experience with traffic interception, content filtering, and device hardening.
+This exercise provided me with hands-on experience with traffic interception, content filtering, and device hardening.
 I was able to learn how to manage and inspect encrypted traffic and block harmful domains by using a proxy.
 This experience also allowed me to better understand the role of proxy servers in network security, as well as learning to fine-tune configurations for optimal performance and safety.

 Below are some key benefits learned from this exercise and having this set up: